Zainabfaima9/pneumonia-detection-cnn-app/README.md

 - Trained on a relatively small dataset (~5,800 images) from a single source
 - No demographic diversity metadata available
 - Not validated against real clinical outcomes
+- Flags signs *consistent with* pneumonia — it does not diagnose severity, type (bacterial vs. viral), or any other condition
-- Built for education and demonstration — not for actual diagnosis
+- Built for education and demonstration — not for actual clinical use

 ---

 ## A note on process

 This project started from a publicly available Kaggle tutorial notebook, which I used to learn the core workflow of building and training a CNN for image classification.
-From there, I adjusted the training setup, evaluated both models independently, wrote my own analysis, and deployed the final model as a live app.
+From there, I adjusted the training setup, evaluated both models independently, added Grad-CAM interpretability, wrote my own analysis, and deployed the final model as a live app.
 I think being upfront about that starting point — rather than pretending it began from a blank file — is part of doing this honestly.

 ---

 ## Tech Stack

-`Python` · `TensorFlow / Keras` · `Kaggle Notebooks (GPU)` · `Streamlit` · `GitHub` ·  `hugging face hub (model hosting) ` ·  `Github `
+`Python` · `TensorFlow / Keras` · `Kaggle Notebooks (GPU)` · `Streamlit` · `Hugging Face Hub (model hosting)` · `Grad-CAM` · `GitHub`

 ---